papermerge/papermerge-core/README.md

     volumes:
         postgres_data:version: '3.7'

-Above mentioned docker compose file can be used to start Papermerge DMS REST API backend server which will use PostgreSQL database to store data.
+Above mentioned docker compose file can be used to start Papermerge REST API server which will use PostgreSQL database to store data.

 For detailed description on how to start Papermerge DMS using docker compose read [Docker Compose/Detailed Explanation](https://docs.papermerge.io/Installation/docker-compose.html#detailed-explanation)